kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 or a complex program language for building queries that requires additional and considerable time to learn and master, carries a lot of non-obviousness and potential errors on the part of the developer, and also sometimes has low performance.

+For a step-by-step walkthrough before the reference details, see [JDBC Database](../guides/database-jdbc.md) and [Advanced JDBC Database](../guides/database-jdbc-advanced.md).

 ## Entity { #entity }

 An entity is a representation of data from a database in the form of a class with fields.